sayedtenkanen/misc_robotframework/README.md

-# misc_robotframework
-Misc.
-Robot Framework implementations and tryouts
+# Misc Robot Framework Features Checked

+- Bunch of Robot Framework features are looked at here in this repo
+- The latest and greatest from [RF 6.1](https://github.com/robotframework/robotframework/blob/master/doc/releasenotes/rf-6.1.rst#most-important-enhancements) are also covered
+- As usual `requirements.txt` lists the libs used